osmond-lab/eeb314/docs/lectures/lecture-06.md

-The null clines help us understand the dynamics.
-In each area bounded by null clines the arrows point in the same general direction (eg, in the top right area they point down and to the left).
-This helps us see where the dynamics are heading -- in this case most initial conditions head to the intersection of the null clines for $n_1$ and $n_2$ (red and blue), i.e., where the change in both our variables is zero, near $n_1=1000$ and $n_2=500$.
+The null clines (blue for $n_1$ and orange for $n_2$) help us understand the dynamics.
+In each area bounded by null clines the vectors point in the same general direction (eg, in the top right area they point down and to the left).
+This helps us see where the dynamics are heading -- in this case most initial conditions head to the intersection of the non-zero null clines for $n_1$ and $n_2$, near $n_1=700$ and $n_2=700$.
+Note that where the null cline of one variable intersects a null cline of the other variable neither variable is changing, indicating **equilibria**.

 We can also make phase diagrams for continuous-time models, just using differential equations in place of difference equations.

-We’ll see an example of that for another model, of predator and prey, in this week’s lab.
+We’ll see an example of that for another model, of predator and prey, in Lab 3.